 Helen specialises in the Fin-Prop-Tech space and is a mentor on the 2021 Reach UK Scaleup program.
 As co-founder and CCO of the start-up COHO, she and the team are reshaping how shared homes are managed and discovered.
 The comprehensive platform will form an ecosystem that is built with great customer experience at the heart.
 Her favourite line from someone wiser than her is “all news is made up news – someone’s just got to make the story right”.

-Isobel Thomson is CEO of the National Approved Letting Scheme (NALS), an independent, not for profit, licensing scheme for lettings and managing agents in the private rented sector (PRS).
-For the last 17 years at NALS, Isobel has worked to protect the consumer, campaigning for a safer, fairer PRS for all.
+Isobel Thomson is CEO of safeagent (formerly NALS), the leading letting agent accreditation scheme for lettings & management agents operating in the private rented sector (PRS).
+For the last 19 years at safeagent, Isobel has worked to protect the consumer, campaigning for a safer, fairer PRS for all.